 Full convergence between IFRS and US GAAP insurance accounting now seems unlikely, though there will be a number of common features in the new standards.

-Further consultations on IFRS Phase II are due in 2013 (‘re-exposure draft’), ahead of the likely publication of a finalised standard in early 2014.
-While your business would then have three years to implement the new standard, early adoption would be possible.
+The revised exposure draft on accounting for insurance contracts has been issued in June 2013, ahead of the likely publication of a finalised standard late 2014 or early 2015.
+While your business would then have approximately three years to implement the new standard, early adoption would be possible.

 One of the key considerations is therefore whether to bring the timetables for IFRS Phase II and Solvency II Pillar 3 implementation into line within your business as far as is possible to avoid digging up the road more than once.
 The added benefit would be to bring a relatively early end to a period of substantial financial reporting change and disruption and allow you to focus on the core business.